paulinashakirova/photography/README.md

 Create a webpage with the following functionality:

 - [ ] A catalog of photos organized for topics (landscapes, portraits, travels, culture, flora and fauna).
 - [ ] A form to add new photos on each field.
-There should be fields to input the title and description, separately, and a list of topics to chose where to add the new photo.
+There should be fields to input the title and description, separately, and a list of topics to chose where to add the new photo on the admin view.
-  - After submitting the form, the new photo should be added to the database and displayed on the page.
+  - After submitting the form, the new photo should be added to the database and displayed on the user view.
 - [ ] Each photo can be deleted with a delete button/icon.
-After clicking on this button, photo should be deleted from the database and the updated list of photos shown on the page
+After clicking on this button, photo should be deleted from the database and the updated list of photos shown on the user view.
+- [ ] Each photo can be added to a shopping cart with an add button/icon.
+After clicking on this button, photo should be added to a cart, showing title and price.
+If there are some selected photos, these should add up prices and show a total.
 - [ ] Style the app to make it look as polished as possible.
 Bootstrap is already loaded in the index.html file, so you can use it if you want to.
-- [ ] Clicking on a photo should show the photo's title, and a short description at the top of the catalog.
-The info to display this featured photo should be obtained from a fetch request to `/topics/:field/:id`
+- [ ] Clicking on a photo should show the photo's title, and a description at the top of the catalog.
+The info to display this featured photo should be obtained from a fetch request to `/topics/:theme/:id`

 To accomplish this, you will need to:

-- [ ] Finish the routes in the API server (`/routes/students.js`).
+- [ ] Finish the routes in the API server (`/routes/users.js`).
 - [ ] Finish the front end (`/client/src/`).
 Create as many components as you need.

 ## Guidelines